 Sabrina Karim is an Assistant Professor in the department of Government.
 Her research focuses on conflict and peace processes, particularly state building in the aftermath of civil war.
 Specifically, she studies international involvement in security assistance to post-conflict states, gender reforms in peacekeeping and domestic security sectors, and the relationship between gender and violence.
 Much of her research has been in sub-Saharan Africa, where she has conducted field experiments, lab experiments, and surveys.
 She is the co-author of Equal Opportunity Peacekeeping: Women, Peace, and Security in Post-Conflict Countries (Oxford University Press, 2017).
-The book was the winner of the Conflict Research Studies Best Book Prize for 2017.
-Her work has appeared in International Organization, the British Journal of Political Science, The Journal of Peace Research, International Interactions, World Development, and Conflict Management and Peace Science.
-Her research has been supported by the National Science Foundation, the Folke Bernadotte Academy, the International Growth Centre, and the British Research Council.
+The book was the winner of the Conflict Research Studies Best Book Prize for 2017 and the APSA Best Book Priz for Conflict Processes in 2018.
+Her work has appeared in the American Political Science Review, International Organization, the British Journal of Political Science, The Journal of Peace Research, International Studies Quarterly, International Interactions, World Development, and Conflict Management and Peace Science.
+Her research has been supported by the Geneva Centre for Security Sector Governance, National Science Foundation, the Folke Bernadotte Academy, the International Growth Centre, and the British Research Council.
 Born and raised in Colorado, Sabrina received her PhD from Emory University in 2016.
 Prior to her doctorate degree, she received a Fulbright Fellowship and received her master’s degree as a Clarendon Scholar from Oxford University.
 She has an undergraduate degree from Georgetown University’s School of Foreign Service.

 Conflict Processes & War